hazemabollfadl/Clima/README.md

 # Tipsy

-Cilma is a beautiful client-server based weather application use it to always remember to take your Umbrella on those rainy days.
+Cilma is a beautiful client-server based MVC design pattern weather application use it to always remember to take your Umbrella on those rainy days.

 ## Functionality